felicityxchang/cs152/DiscordBot/README.md

 2. Detects suicide and self-harm related content
 3. Creates pre-filled moderator reports for review
 4. Sends reports to the mod channel for human verification

-## Getting a Gemini API Key

-1. Go to the [Google AI Studio](https://ai.google.dev/) and sign in
-2. Navigate to the API keys section
-3. Create a new API key
-4. Add the key to your `tokens.json` file